Lucas-bit/Weather-app/README.md

 Use AJAX to hook into the API to retrieve data in JSON format.

-Then open the index.html file in your default browser by right clicking on the index.html file and selecting 'Open in Default Broswer' as pictured below.
+Then open the application in your browser by right clicking on the index.html file in your code editor and selecting 'Open in Default Broswer' as pictured below.

 ![](weather-app-open-browser.png)